bbzfc/bbzfc/docs/bbzfc_specs/leagues.md

 - Stop a functional League (if they are the administrator of that League).

 A separate Forum for Leagues will not be provided.
-All League discussions should go to the general Forum of the **Main Server**, or a separate Forum managed by the League administrator on their own,
+All League discussions should go to the general Forum of the **Main Server**, or a separate Forum managed by the League administrator on their own.

 ## League matches